bitcointranscripts/bitcointranscripts/blockchain-protocol-analysis-security-engineering/2018/schnorr-signatures-for-bitcoin-challenges-opportunities.md

 ---
-title: Schnorr Signatures For Bitcoin - Challenges and Opportunities
+title: "Schnorr Signatures For Bitcoin: Challenges and Opportunities"
 transcript_by: Bryan Bishop
 categories: ['conference']
-tags: ['research', 'schnorr']
+tags: ['research', 'schnorr-signatures','adaptor-signatures']
 speakers: ['Pieter Wuille']
 date: 2018-01-31
 media: https://www.youtube.com/watch?v=oTsjMz3DaLs
 ---

-Schnorr signatures for Bitcoin: Opportunities and challenges

 slides: <https://prezi.com/bihvorormznd/schnorr-signatures-for-bitcoin/>

 <https://twitter.com/kanzure/status/958776403977220098>

 <https://blockstream.com/2018/02/15/schnorr-signatures-bpase.html>

-# Introduction
+## Introduction

 My name is Pieter Wuille.
 I work at Blockstream.
 I contribute to Bitcoin Core and bitcoin research in general.
 I work on various proposals for the bitcoin system for some time now.
 Today I will be talking about Schnorr signatures for bitcoin, which is a project we've been working on, on-and-off, for a couple of years now.
 I'll talk about the cool things that we can do that might be non-obvious, and also some non-obvious challenges that we ran into while doing this.
 This is, as this talk covers things we've done over a long time, there are many other people who have contributed to this work, including Greg Maxwell, Andrew Poelstra, myself, and also Russell O'Connor and some external contributors including Peter Dettttman and others.
 I wanted to mention them.
 And Jonas Nick.

-# Benefits of Schnorr signatures for bitcoin
+## Benefits of Schnorr signatures for bitcoin

 <a href="http://diyhpl.us/wiki/transcripts/scalingbitcoin/milan/schnorr-signatures/">Schnorr signatures</a> have been <a href="http://diyhpl.us/wiki/transcripts/bitcoin-core-dev-tech/2017-09-06-signature-aggregation/">talked</a> about for a while.
 The usual mentioned advantages of this approach are that we can decrease the on-chain size of transactions in bitcoin.
 We can speed up validation and reduce the computational costs.
 There are privacy improvements that can be made.
 I'll be talking about those and the problems we've encountered.

-# Bitcoin
+## Bitcoin

 For starters, let's begin by talking about bitcoin itself.
 Transactions consist of inputs and outputs.
 The outputs provide conditions for spending.
 Russell was talking about this in his previous talk.
 They are effectively predicates that need to be satisfied.
 Inputs provide the arguments to those predicates.
 Typically, in the outputs, the predicated that is included is required signature with key x.
 This is the most common, but it's by no means the only thing that we can do.

 Bitcoin also supports threshold signatures in a very naieve way.
 Threshold signatures are schemes where you have a group of n possible keys and you decide ahead of time that any subset k out of those n are able to provide a valid signature and with less it's not possible.
 Bitcoin does this naively by giving a list of all the keys and all the signatures.
 It's an obvious, naieve way of implementing this construction but it's by no means the best that we can do.

-# Predicates and signature validation
+## Predicates and signature validation

 Important for what I'll be talking about later is that in the blockchain model, the chain itself, meaning all the full nodes that validate the chain, do not actually care who signs.
 If there are multiple possible signers, for example I have wallet on my desktop computer but I want to make sure that I'm protected against software attacks maybe I also want a hardware device and I want to use a system where both wallets need to sign off on a transaction.
 This is 2-of-2 or 2-of-3 multisig construction.
 If I want someone to pay me, I am the one who is going to decide what conditions they should be creating when sending the money.
 I'll tell them "create an output of this much money to an address that encodes 2-of-3 multisig and these are the keys for that" and we have a compact 2-of-3 pay-to-scripthash (P2SH) implementation for that.
 But it is me who cares who those signers are.
 It's not the blockchain.
 The chain only sees that yep there was supposed to be a key with this signature, and then it simply sees and validates the presence of this.

-# Scripts
+## Scripts

 Bitcoin accomplishes this through scripting.
 It's a scripting language called Bitcoin script.
 It's a stack-based machine language.
 The most simple example you can come up with is an output that says "pubkey CHECKSIG" and then an input that contains a signature.
 The execution model is that you first execute the input, which results in a signature on the stack.
 Next, you execute the output commands which pushes the public key on to the stack and the CHECKSIG looks at both the signature and the pubkey and checks whether the transaction is good to go.